 Simple funerals aren’t the only type of low-cost funeral.
 If you don’t want a ceremony at all, an unattended funeral could be the right choice.
 This is a simple cremation or burial with no service – instead, the cremation or burial takes place without any mourners, music or readings.

 Some people choose a direct burial or cremation to save money.
 They’re among the cheapest funeral options in the UK.
-In 2021, a direct cremation cost £1,647 on average (SunLife).
+A direct cremation cost £1,511 in 2022 compared to £1,647 in 2021 (SunLife).

 Others choose them because they don’t want a lot of fuss when they die.
 Remember: you can always hold an informal event to celebrate the life of the person who has died.
 And you’ll still have the ashes or a grave site to remember them by.

-For more info, read our guide: why are people choosing direct cremations?
+For more info, read our guide: what is direct cremation?

-Funeral Choice helps people find local funeral directors at a fair price.
+Funeral Choice helps people find local funeral directors.
 You can read more helpful articles in our advice centre.